balavenkataraman123/cybersecwebsiteassignment/entries/pcsec.md

 (For more information on how the caching algorithm works, look up "Least Recently Used Cache")

-These DNS servers can sometimes be attacked, so for example, That URL for GitHub can redirect to the IP addres of a Different website, for example 66.254.114.40
+These DNS servers can sometimes be attacked, so for example, That URL for GitHub can redirect to the IP address of a Different website, for example, 66.251.114.40

-In a website that obviously looks very different, this is not much of a problem, but attackers can redirectt people from bank websites to a sketchy phishing site.
+In a website that obviously looks very different, this is not much of a problem, but attackers can redirect people from bank websites to a sketchy phishing site.

-For this reason, always be careful in a site you enter credit card information, eg. e commerce sites like Amazon, Aliexpress, DigiKey, etc.  and bank websites.
+For this reason, always be careful on a site you enter the credit card information, eg. e-commerce sites like Amazon, Aliexpress, DigiKey, etc., and bank websites.

 Periodically clear your DNS cache as well, using the commands